top of page

 • Estate planning professionals

-Clear communication ensures:
+Clear coordination ensures:

-• All required parties are present
+• All parties are present

-• Documents are complete and ready
+• Documents are ready

-• The resident feels supported and comfortable
+• The resident feels supported

-Scheduling and Community Access
+Community Access and Scheduling

-Many retirement communities have controlled access or front desks.
+Many retirement communities have controlled access.

-• Notifying community staff in advance
+• Notify front desk or staff in advance

-• Providing access instructions
+• Provide access instructions

-• Scheduling during appropriate hours
+• Schedule during appropriate hours

 Who Uses Mobile Notaries in Retirement Communities?

-Mobile notary services are commonly used by:
+Our services are commonly used by:

 • Independent living residents